Active and passive voice in the Past perfect tense

 |Passive voice:||Object||had + been||not||V3||by + subject (optional)|

-Active: He had not invited me for the party.
+Active: He had not invited me to the party.

-Passive: I had not been invited for the party (by him).
+Passive: I had not been invited to the party (by him).

 Active: Sam hadn’t helped us at all.

 Passive: We hadn’t been helped at all (by Sam).